sm/sm/README.md

-= About
+# About

 Bash Deployment & Server Manager (BDSM) is a scripting framework.

-= Goal
+# Goal

 The goal is to create a framework for maintaining and sharing server side scripts while exposing them through a consistent command line interface (CLI).

-= Architecture
+# Architecture

-BDSM itself is the core framework.
-Users may write / install 'extensions' (think plugins) to the core framework in order to add CLI functionality to BDSM.
+BDSM itself is a scripting framework.
+Users may write and/or install 'extensions' (think plugins) to the core framework in order to add CLI functionality to BDSM.

-= Creating Extensions
+# Creating Extensions

 There are only a few requirements for the 'extensions'.
 The extension must be a directory.
 Within this directory are (at least) the subdirectory bin/ with at